-Mohan Gupta is a first year PhD student in the Psychology department at UC San Diego Cognition and Cognitive Neuroscience Lab.
-His research interests include memory and learning, computational modelling, and deep learning.
+I’m a second year PhD student in the Psychology department at UC San Diego Cognition and Cognitive Neuroscience Lab.
+My research interests include memory and learning, computational modelling, and deep learning.

 BS in Psychology, 2017